 Our success will depend on our ability to bring awareness to our solution, and the Zephyr Valve in particular, and educate hospitals and physicians regarding the benefits of our solution over existing products and services and to encourage those parties to recommend our solution to their patients.
-Sales of Zephyr Valves and delivery catheters accounted for most of our revenue for the six months ended June 30, 2021 and 2020 and we expect that sales of Zephyr Valves and delivery catheters will continue to account for most of our revenue going forward.
+Sales of Zephyr Valves and delivery catheters accounted for most of our revenue for the three months ended March 31, 2022 and 2021 and we expect that sales of Zephyr Valves and delivery catheters will continue to account for most of our revenue going forward.
 We do not know if our solution will be successful over the long term.
 Moreover, market acceptance may be hindered if physicians are not presented with compelling data demonstrating the efficacy of our solution compared to alternative procedures and technologies.
 Any studies we, or third parties which we sponsor, may conduct comparing our solution with alternative treatments for severe emphysema will be expensive, time consuming and may not yield positive results.
 Additionally, adoption will be directly influenced by a number of financial factors, including the ability of providers to obtain sufficient reimbursement from payors for deploying our solution.
 The safety, efficacy, performance and cost-effectiveness of our solution, on a stand-alone basis and relative to competing treatments and services, will determine the willingness of payors to cover the procedure.
-While we have established positive coverage policies with major national private payors, such as Aetna, Humana, Health Care Service Corporation, and Highmark, other commercial payors, including other plans in the Blue Cross Blue Shield family of plans, do not currently consider our solution medically necessary.
+While we have established positive coverage policies with major national private payors, such as Aetna, Anthem Blue Cross Blue Shield, Blue Cross Blue Shield of Michigan, Humana, Health Care Service Corporation, and Highmark, other commercial payors, including other plans in the Blue Cross Blue Shield family of plans, do not currently consider our solution medically necessary.
 No matter the level of coverage by the commercial payor, each patient is generally considered on a case-by-case basis.
 In addition, Medicare, currently without a public coverage policy, covers our solution for patients when medically necessary on a case-by-case basis.
 Physicians may be reluctant to recommend our solution to patients covered by such plans with no specific policies because of the uncertainty surrounding reimbursement, rates and the administrative burden of interfacing with patients to answer their questions and support their efforts to obtain adequate reimbursement for our solution.
 If physicians do not adopt and recommend our solution, it will negatively affect our business, financial condition and results of operations.